vt-vaio/rowi2/README.md

 ## ESPHome Firmware Features

 - Onboard device to Home Assistant using [Improv-BLE][onboarding]
+- **Bluetooth proxy:** Acts as a BLE proxy to relay Bluetooth Low Energy devices to Home Assistant
 - Temperature and humidity offset
 - Option to calibrate voltage, current, power, and energy
 - Factory reset device by pressing button for over 10 seconds